elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, there is no need to escape special characters in regex ranges or sets.
-The only characters that get escaped are the caret ^ and the closing bracket, and they are not escaped in the technical sense but rather implicitly.
+The only characters that we escape are the caret ^ and the closing bracket, and they are not escaped in the technical sense but rather implicitly.
 This technicality does not mean we cannot escape characters, but it is not necessary in most cases.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />